HB-Portfolio/portfolio-asteroid-field/README.md

 # Asteroid Field

-Hey All!
 Welcome to my game, **Asteroid Field**.
 I created this as my final project for the Code in Place course taught by Stanford.
 I faced some challenges with using polygons and maintaining accurate collision detection as the speed increased, so I pivoted to using solid shapes to ensure accurate collisions even at max speed.
-Enjoy!

 **Author:** Hendrich Buhrer
 **Certification:** [Stanford Code in Place Certificate](https://codeinplace.stanford.edu/cip4/certificate/e80xil)